ashlinrichardson/MultiverseContagion_parallel/README.md

 * PRESYMPTOMATIC (case is presymptomatic from INCUBATING to PRESYMPTOMATIC)
 * SYMPTOMATIC_CASES (case is symptomatic from PRESYMPTOMATIC to SYMPTOMATIC_CASES)

-SIMULAION_INDEX is used when running the simulation automatically many times.
+SIMULATION_INDEX is used when running the simulation automatically many times.
 If it is provided then plotting is waived

 ### varying the parameters